Right

 rank is generally considered to be equivalent to a captain

 when it is used as an officer's rank.
-Generally bestowed upon
+These are the senior

 only the most capable leaders of the unit.